 The type of editing service you need will depend on what sort of work your manuscript requires.
 There are three basic stages of editing, outlined very briefly below, and I am happy to work with you to come up with the best approach for your document.
 Many aspects of the stages overlap, so the descriptions below are a general guide only.

-Attending to style and substance
+Attending to style

 This can involve quite significant structural changes to a piece of writing, considering the overall content of the work and making suggestions about possible changes to style and content.
 Substantive editing can help an author make adjustments to language and improve the suitability of a piece of writing for its intended audience.